Why Does Gear Matter?

 As pictured above, lighting can accentuate the design in your reception space and is typically set to a static color (white, amber, or warm white are all popular!) during formalities and dinner.
 Afterwards I can sync them with the dance floor lighting and the colors will change/flash to the beat of the music!

 Speaking of dancing, wash lighting that casts a dynamic, colorful glow over the floor/space comes included.
-For a more club-like feel (with an uplighting package), I can swap those for moving head lights.
-These are more dynamic lights with moving patterns that flash and change colors while moving around/across your dancing space.
+For a more club-like feel (and my Headliner package), I can swap those for moving head lights.
+These are dynamic lights with moving patterns that flash and change colors while moving around/across your dancing space.
 Combine this with powerful speakers and there will be no doubt that it’s time to dance!

-I’ll make sure your music is crisp and clear with bass strong enough to keep everyone on beat (venue permitting, we’ll turn it UP!)!
-Volume will stay consistent, I’ll be transitioning smoothly so there are no awkward silences/pauses, and I will use my microphone to hype everyone up for key moments!
+Those speakers can play loud, with crisp detail, and bass strong enough to keep everyone on beat (venue permitting, we’ll turn it UP!)!
+Volume will stay consistent, I’ll be transitioning smoothly, there won’t be any awkward silences/pauses, and I will use my microphone to hype everyone up for key moments!

 Previous